Skip to content

 Finish 🏁

-Have you understood the basics of using Query?
+Do you understand the basics of using Form?
 This concludes the tutorial 🎊

-If you wish to continue learning, it would be a good idea to try running the FormScreen found in the sample code.
+If you wish to continue learning, try running the FormScreen found in the sample code.
 If you have any concerns, please feel free to provide feedback on Github discussions.

 Love the project? ⭐ it on GitHub and help us make it even better!